wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

      - 0.128

-When the same Rb value (0.13 m.K/W) was used for all tools in the second set of Test 1a, the borehole lengths ranged from 56.5 to 63.7 m, with a mean of 59.8 m.
-The GHEtool L2- and L3-methods produced lengths of 59.8 m (-0.3% deviation) and 60.0 m (0.0% deviation), respectively, while the L4-method gave a slightly shorter length of 56.7 m (-5.4% deviation), consistent with other L4-methods.
+When the same Rb value (0.13 m.K/W) was used for all tools in the second set of Test 1a, the borehole depths ranged from 56.5 to 63.7 m, with a mean of 59.8 m.
+The GHEtool L2- and L3-methods produced depths of 59.8 m (-0.3% deviation) and 60.0 m (0.0% deviation), respectively, while the L4-method gave a slightly shorter depth of 56.7 m (-5.4% deviation), consistent with other L4-methods.
 The differences in Rb evaluation across all tools in Test 1a were limited, indicating no significant flaws among the tools.
 Therefore, the remainder of this validation will discuss the performance for imposed values for Rb only.

-.. list-table:: Calculated borefield lengths for Test 1a with  a peak load duration of 6 hours and imposed Rb=0.13 m.K/W
+.. list-table:: Calculated borehole depths for Test 1a with a peak load duration of 6 hours and imposed Rb*=0.13 m.K/W.
    :header-rows: 1

    * - Sizing method
-     - Borehole length [m]
+     - Borehole depth [m]
      - Difference from mean [%]
-     - Imposed Rb=0.13 [m.K/W]
+     - Imposed Rb* = 0.13 [m.K/W]
    * - L2
      - 59.8
      - -0.3